 Tolerances that are specified by designers to be excessively tight can be too expensive to manufacture to be competitive.
 Tolerances that are too loose can easily cause problems in assembly or in the ability of a product to perform as intended, which can be very costly.
 Tolerances that are just right, help ensure that the product assembles and performs correctly at the lowest possible production cost.

-Determining tolerances that are optimal is a very important aspect of a mechanical design process.
-Designers use tolerance analysis for making tolerancing decisions.
+Determining tolerances that are optimal is a very important facet of a mechanical design process.
+Designers use tolerance analysis for making tolerancing decisions, frequently making use of tolerance analysis software such as Enventive Concept.

 This article focuses on the tolerancing part of GD&T and overviews: